Should you be impressed with WordPress?

 There are many proprietary CMS software options out there, but don’t let a higher price tag make you think you’re really getting more for your money.
 Open-source means there are hundreds of developers contributing to maintaining and updating the code, which is more than most commercial platforms use.
 With that many eyes on it, they’re sure to find bugs and fix them quickly.
 This ensures you’re getting a high-quality product that is also secure.

 Another big reason to go with open-source is transparency.
 Even if there are flaws in WordPress, you are able to find out about them.
 “With closed source software, you have nothing but the vendor’s claims telling you that they’re keeping the software secure and adhering to standards, for example.
 It’s basically a leap of faith.
 The visibility of the code behind open source software, however, means you can see for yourself and be confident.”
-More developers and users also means more support.
+More developers and users also mean more support.
 It’s incredibly easy to find answers to WordPress issues on forums, on support sites, and through YouTube videos leading you step by step to a solution.

 Flexibility, customizability, and freedom are the next three major advantages to going open-source.
 With proprietary platforms, you are locked in to using that particular vendor, and they can dictate price and require costly updates (on their timetable).
 Open-source code means you can edit and customize it as needed.
 With proprietary platforms, this is not the case.
 You must go through the vendor to make changes to the functionality (and more changes = more $$$).
 Of course, I’ve already mentioned the startup cost advantage to going open-source (free), and because it’s free, you can try it without making a big monetary commitment.